ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldPreparation.rst

 =======================================================

-These parameters govern the pre-processing needed for the science field, to split by beam, flag, apply the bandpass (although none of the parameters listed here relate to that), and average to continuum resolution.
+These parameters govern the pre-processing needed for the science field, to split by beam, apply the bandpass (although none of the parameters listed here relate to that), flag, and average to continuum resolution.

 The splitting is done by beam, and optionally by particular scans and/or fields (where the latter are selected on the basis of the FIELD NAME in the MS).

-The flagging is done in the same manner as for the calibrator observation.
+As for the bandpass calibrator, the MS is then flagged in two passes.
+First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and a simple flat amplitude threshold are applied.
+Then dynamic flagging of amplitudes is done, optionally integrating over or across individual spectra.
+Each of these steps is selectable via input parameters.

 The averaging scale defaults to 54 channels, resulting in a 1MHz-resolution MS that can be imaged with cimager, although this averaging scale can be changed by the user.

+Once the averaged dataset has been created, a second round of flagging can be done.
+This uses the same settings as the first time, but applies them to the averaged dataset instead.

 The default behaviour is to process all fields within the science MS (interleaving, for instance, makes use of multiple fields), with each